-Applicants are required to provide information in seven categories (listed below).
-The nomination is limited to three pages of text that provides information to rank the project.
-Include figures and tables in an appendix.
+Applicants are required to provide information in the categories listed below.
+The nomination is limited to three pages of text.
+Include figures, tables, and references in an appendix.

-Note that each GWIP project requires landowner access to collect data needed for hydrogeologic interpretations and the success of a project.
-The project sponsor may be required to assist with site access permissions.
+GWIP projects require landowner access to collect data needed for hydrogeologic interpretations and the success of a project.
+The project sponsor is expected to assist with site- access permissions and coordinating periodic public meetings.
 Lack of access can result in discontinuing a project even after it is underway.